3lyDaley/ReadMe-Generator/README.md

 - [Questions](#questions)

   ## Installation
-    Can be used through installing VS Code and Node.js

-  ## Usage
-    This project will be used to generate README's with user input for any given GitHub project Repo.
-The file can be pushed to the repo, or copied and pasted into Githubs ReadMe editor.
+    User will need to install VS Code and Node.js, clone the repo, enter integrated terminal through the Develop folder enter the command
+    ``` node index.js ``` in the terminal.

-  ## license
+  ## License
     This application is covered by the MIT license.

   ## Contributors
     Ely Daley is the contributor, and starter code was provided through UCB's coding bootcamp.